hturner/pkg-dev-ctv/proposal.md

 - `r pkg("pkgbuild")` provides the `build()` function to build R packages and has several utilities to facilitate building packages with compiled code.
 - `r pkg("pkgload")` simulates the process of installing a package and then attaching it, enabling rapid iterative development.
-- There are many packages to facilitate installing packages from remote source code repositories, such as GitHub. `r pkg("remotes")` has no dependencies and will install packages with their dependencies from any git or subversion repository. `r pkg{"ipkg"}` depends on remotes and facilitates using a proxy website if you don't have access to GitHub.
+- There are many packages to facilitate installing packages from remote source code repositories, including those hosted on platforms like GitHub or GitLab. `r pkg("remotes")` has no dependencies and will install packages from any git or subversion repository accessible from a URL, with helpers for specific cases.
+In particular, `remotes::install_bioc()` can be used to install the development version of a Bioconductor package. `r pkg{"ipkg"}` depends on remotes and facilitates installing GitHub packages using a proxy website, if you don't have access to GitHub.

 ### Checking a package